laristra/flecsi/auxiliary/clang/README.md

 # FleCSI: C++ Language Extensions
 <!--
-  The above header ("FleCSI: C++ Language Extensions") is required for Doxygen to correctly name the auto-generated page.
-It is ignored in the FleCSI documentation.
+  The above header is required for Doxygen to correctly name the auto-generated page.
+It is ignored in the FleCSI guide documentation.
 -->

 <!-- CINCHDOC DOCUMENT(user-guide) SECTION(flecsi-language-extensions) -->